 The great advantage of a website over a print publication is that it can be updated and corrected quickly, in order to take advantage of our expanding knowledge.
 Even so, the site, as it stands, doubtless contains errors and omissions that call out to be amended.
 Users who have corrections or more up-to-date information about any of the works included are invited to use the Feedback Form included with each of the catalogue entries.
 Similarly, please let us know about anything we have missed.

 Dr Greg Smith is an independent art historian who has published extensively on the history of British watercolours and watercolourists, as well as landscape artists working in Italy.
 He has also worked as a curator at The Whitworth, University of Manchester, the Design Museum, London, and the Barber Institute of Fine Art, Birmingham where he organised exhibitions on the work of Walter Crane (The Whitworth), Thomas Jones (National Museum of Wales) and Thomas Fearnley (Barber Institute of Fine Art).
 As Senior Research Fellow at the Paul Mellon Centre for Studies in British Art, Greg has completed a five-year online project: Thomas Girtin (1775-1802): An Online Catalogue, Archive and Introduction to the Artist (2017–23).
 He is also the author of The Emergence of the Professional Watercolourist: Contentions and Alliances in the Artistic Domain, 1760–1824, the first volume in a social history of watercolours.
 The second, an examination of watercolour as a multi-faceted commodity, will focus on the place of Joseph Mallord William Turner within a competitive and expanding art market.
+Greg was the lead curator for the Girtin bicentenary exhibition organised by Tate in 2002 and he wrote and edited the catalogue, Thomas Girtin: The Art of Watercolour.

 Although I have been working on this online catalogue only since 2017, my interest in the work of Thomas Girtin goes back much further – specifically, to my first gallery post, assisting the late Francis Hawcroft at The Whitworth in Manchester.
 Working with the Whitworth’s collection, completing my doctorate under the supervision of David Solkin and organising the bicentenary Girtin exhibition at Tate Britain in 2002 with Anne Lyles formed the bedrock of this publication, and I wish to thank both David and Annie for their help and support over the years, and indeed David again for proposing the idea of a Girtin online catalogue.
 Susan Morris and Peter Bower were also closely involved in the 2002 exhibition, and their contribution continues to be of enormous benefit to my work on Girtin.
 I would also like to single out for particular thanks Lynda McLeod for allowing me access to the archive at Christie’s, Kim Sloan of the British Museum, Ian Warrell for advice on the connection between Girtin and Turner, Tim Wilcox for help with works from the Bacon collection, and Scott Wilcox of the Yale Center for British Art for his help and encouragement.
 Closer to home, and on a more personal note, I wish to put on record my profoundest gratitude to my stepson, Michael Arnold, and his wife, Magda Zajac; to my mother, Doreen Smith; and above all to my wife, Liz Hall.
 I am not sure whether it is possible to dedicate a website to her, but if it is not, too bad, because I have just done it!
 And then there is everyone at the Paul Mellon Centre for Studies in British Art.
 Thanks so much to Mark Hallett for taking up the idea of a Girtin site and supporting it through to completion; Maisoon Rehani for locating the vast number of images we have used; to Jennifer Camilleri for her work on the picture research; Emily Lees for looking after the even larger number of words; Tom Scutt for masterminding the technical aspects of the project; and, finally, the librarians and archivists at the Centre, Charlotte Brunskill, Anthony Day, Emma Floyd, Natasha Held and Jenny Hill.
 However, my greatest debt of gratitude is to Hazel Bird of Wordstitch Editorial, who has had the unenviable Herculean task of wrestling sense from an overlong and highly complex text.
 Many thanks to her for all her hard work and patience.